If you came to our house during dinner time a few years ago, you’d see me reminding my kids to “sit down in the chair” several times.

 - When your kids do something you like during mealtimes, let them know.

 - Make it fun.
-We love this Chew Chew Set!
+We loved this Chew Chew Set during the toddler and preschool years!
 There are two color choices.

 When we tell our kids something they did well, they will usually start to do more of it.
 Here are a few examples of helpful phrases to say at the dinner table.